Vetrivel-py/File-Encypted-/README.md

 **Choose the source file**
 **Open the source file to see the result**

-> This is one of my first projects in school.
+> This is one of my first projects in school and yes the name is funny.